Transporting Artwork When Moving

 Wrapping Materials And Equipment For Moving Artwork

 Moving artwork requires experience and using the correct protection materials to preserve and protect the artwork while in transit or if being stored.
+Movivan is an experienced London moving company that use quality packing and protective materials.
 Even if you want to do it yourself, you will need to gather everything you will need to wrap your piece of artwork.
 So what you might need?

 Materials needed: